Barlabássy family: Name

 They adopted their surname after their place of origin, Barabás in the region Tiszahát of Bereg County.
 Contemporary records and documents preserved the name of family in various formats: Barlabasi (1381), Barrabasi (1384), Barlabasy (1386), Barabassy, Barabasy, Barabassy, Barrabasy (15th century).
 They were also referred to as "Barlabaschy" in Transylvanian Saxon dialect (1487) and "Barlabassel" in the register of the University of Vienna (1505), in addition to a Latin Humanist variant "Barlabassius" (1519).
 The first Hungarian-language charter which preserved their name was issued in 1517 by Michael II, who called himself "Barabási", in accordance with its pronunciation (but the document itself was preserved only through an 18th-century transcription).
 By the time of the Principality of Transylvania in the 17th century, their last name was uniformly formed as "Barabássy".

 Throughout the centuries, they also used various noble titles, which implied their residence, ownership of lands or location.
 Their first nobility prefix appeared in contemporary documents in the 1450s (according to today's spelling): "de Petlend", "de Mócs" and "de Szentpál".
 Later the variants "de Csesztve" (1470s) and "de Héderfája" (1490s) became more frequent.
-After the division of the landholdings, other prefixes were appeared in the 16th century: "de Alparét", "de Csíkfalva", "de Nyárádtő et Lőrincfalva" and "de Makfalva" (after locations, present-day all in Romania).
+After the division of the landholdings, other prefixes appeared in the 16th century: "de Alparét", "de Csíkfalva", "de Nyárádtő et Lőrincfalva" and "de Makfalva" (after locations, present-day all in Romania).